Muhammad-Owais-Warsi/verifier/harbor/video-encoder/environment/setup.md

 - Put every task definition under `src/trigger/`.
 - Write only inside this directory.

-You do not need to deploy or run anything.
+You do not need to deploy or run anything, jsut install the deps at last